3 months to reach maturity

 How to harvest Sweet Pea

 Pick flowers regularly in spring and summer.
 This will encourage the plant to produce more blooms.

 Sweet peas are best sown in autumn or spring.
 To help them germinate, soak the seeds overnight to soften their outer coats.
-Direct sow outdoors in April and May.
+In the UK, direct sow outdoors in April and May.
 It is vital to prepare your soil well.
 Turn the soil over to a depth of 30cm and add plenty of compost.
 In the well-prepared soil make holes 2-3cm deep and about 10-15cm apart.
 Drop seeds in and press down firmly on soil.
 Keep moist until they start sprouting.
-Alternatively you can start indoors, either in Sept and Oct. or from Jan to March.
-Sow 5 seeds into 5cm pots, lightly cover with compost.
+Alternatively you can start indoors, from autumn-spring.
+Sow around 5 seeds into 5cm pots, lightly cover with compost.
 Water after sowing, but not again until after the seedlings have emerged.
 Maintain the pots between 10 and 15°C (50-60°F).
 Plant out after the risk of frost has passed.